hassanshaikley/rpi-drum-machine-nerves-slides/FEEDBACK.md

 - Humanize things
 - IT is a little dy
 - Think about the goal and ask yourself if things accomplish the goal

+- Maybe discuss the entire arhcitecture how it all comes together
+- Talk about how timing is hard
+- Talk about sox vs afplay
+- Talk about how many issues are version related when working in this space

+SONG IDEAS;
+Sunflower , post malone